Perennials & Biennials

 $8.95/bareroot

-BuyAugust & September bright white balls the size of golf balls on erect stems.
-Pretty in fall gardens.
+BuyAugust & September bright white balls the size of golf balls on erect stems. .
+Ornamental in gardens and in arrangements, both fresh and dried, delicious edible.

 Size: 12-18” x 8”